 5.6 The Service Provider is not responsible for changes made to the website by other parties that adversely affect the search engine rankings of the Client’s website.

-5.7 Additional services not listed either in this agreement or in the Order Details will be charged at our current reduced rate of £30.00 per hour.
+5.7 Additional services not listed either in this agreement or in the Order Details will be charged at our standard rate of £80.00 per hour (unless if a reduced rate has been agreed in advance).
 The Service Provider reserves the right to change this hourly rate at any time.

 5.8 The Service Provider is not responsible for the Client overwriting SEO Services work on the Client’s website or through any 3rd party website.
 For example, the Client’s webmaster or administrator making changes and uploading over work already provided.

 5.9 If the SEO Services are being provided as part of an all-inclusive package, and the Client wishes to terminate the agreement, they must do so in writing by giving 30 days notice.
 If this is within the agreed minimum term, then the Service Provider reserves the right to charge a fee to cover those months remaining where the SEO Services are no longer being provided.
 The Service Provider reserves the right to cancel the service at any time.
 In this event, the Client will be reimbursed for any months paid upfront where the services have not yet been carried out.